Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 --------------
 **WikiEditor:**

-You should replace at least one file in WikiEditor extension of MW 1.22 with modified file of this bundle:
+You should replace at least this file in WikiEditor extension of MW with modified file of this bundle:
 - WikiEditor/modules/ext.wikiEditor.toolbar.js

 --------------
 **SemanticForms:**

+NOTE!
+This extension has not been actively updated with wysiwyg extension.

-You should replace at least following files in SemanticForms extension of MW 1.22 with modified files of this bundle:
+You should replace at least following files in SemanticForms extension of MW with modified files of this bundle:
 - SF_FormUtils.php
 - SF_FormPrinter.php
 - SF_Utils.php